antoniakrm/yii-user-management/README.md

 Management Module.
 Log in with the Username admin and Password admin.

 * Click on the 'update Icon' (the pencil) of your administrator User.
-Change the Password to something more safe than 'admin'.
+Change the Password to something safer than 'admin'.
 Click Save.

 * If you didn't already, remove the 'debug' => 'true' line from your Application Configuration, so your new data can't get overwritten accidentally